Japanese occupation of Singapore: Memorials

 To keep alive the memory of the Japanese occupation and its lessons learned for future generations, the Singapore government erected several memorials with some at the former massacre sites:

 Civilian War Memorial

 Spearheaded and managed by the Singapore Chinese Chamber of Commerce and Industry, the Civilian War Memorial is located in the War Memorial Park at Beach Road.
-Comprising four white concrete columns, this 61 meters tall memorial commemorates the civilian dead of all races.
+Comprising four white concrete columns, this 61-meter-tall memorial commemorates the civilian dead of all races.
 It was built after thousands of remains were discovered all over Singapore during the urban redevelopment boom in the early 1960s.
 The memorial was officially unveiled by Singapore's first prime minister Lee Kuan Yew on the 25th anniversary of the start of the Japanese occupation in 1967.
 It was constructed with part of the S$50 million 'blood debt' compensation paid by the Japanese government in October 1966.
 Speaking at the unveiling ceremony, Lee said:

 On 15 February every year, memorial services (opened to the public) are held at the memorial.